EC2 Network Performance of t3

 c5.18xlarge was used as the counterparty for the network benchmark of each instance type.
 I have published the source code of the network benchmark at widdix/ec2-network-benchmark.

 The data analysis in the table shows the burst and baseline throughput of each instance type.
 The burst throughput is defined as the 95th percentile, which means the throughput was at least reached for 3 minutes.
 The baseline throughput is defined as the 10th percentile, which means the throughput was reached at least for 54 minutes.
-The raw data is available as Google Spreadsheet.

 Please note, that the network benchmark was just a random sample and does not claim to be 100% accurate.
 Therefore, you should treat the EC2 Network Performance Cheat Sheet as the first guide when choosing an instance type based on your network throughput needs.
 If network throughput is critical to your infrastructure, you should run network benchmarks yourself to verify my results.